 History of Telnet

 Telnet is a simple protocol which makes it very less features.
-Telnet protocol provides following features for remote system management.
+Telnet protocol provides the following features for remote system management.

 - Display connection information

-As stated previously telnet is a very popular protocol which means it is used by different type of devices in a broad range.
+As stated previously telnet is a very popular protocol which means it is used by different types of devices in a broad range.
 Here is a list of devices that uses telnet for remote management.